kilpkonn/msc-thesis/main.typ

 4. Average options per hole - This shows the average amount of options provided to the user.

 ==== Chosen crates
-#todo("libraries? code samples etc. what is crates.io")
+Crate is a name for a Rust library.
+We use crates.io#footnote(link("https://crates.io/")), the Rust community’s crate registry as a source of information of the most popular crates.
+Crates.io is _de facto_ standard crate registry so we believe that it reflects the popularity of the crates in the Rust ecosystem very well.

-To choose crates that are representative also to what average rust code looks like we decided to pick top 5 crates by all time downloads of the most popular categories on crates.io#footnote(link("https://crates.io/")).
+To choose crates that are representative also to what average rust code looks like we decided to pick top 5 crates by all time downloads of the most popular categories on crates.io.
 To filter reduce the sample size we decided to filter out categories that have fewer than 1000 crates in them.
 That left us with 31 categories with 155 crates in them.
 Full list of chosen crates can be seen in #ref(<appendix-crates>, supplement: "Appendix").